 HF 101.
 Lifetime Health and Fitness.
 Examines patterns of exercise, diet, fitness attitudes, and other issues of health, with special focus on analyzing one's own personal health patterns, designing a health plan, and evaluating health-related information. .5 credit.
-Fee charged.

 HF 105.
 Essential Movement for Elementary Children.
 The rationale and methodology for guiding children in motor skills and activities, including creative movement.
 Includes designing a program for elementary school children as well as experience in a public school.
 0.50 unit.
+Counts as 0.25 credit toward the HFA CCR requirement.